djgish485/ballistic-ai/README.md

   - Claude 3.5 (Recommended): Ideal for complex tasks with 8192 token output.
   - GPT-4o: Faster with higher rate limits, suitable for simpler tasks.
 - **Diff button**
-  - Use it liberally to catch hallucinations (GPT-4o's tendency) and file truncations (Claude's tendency).
+  - Use it liberally to catch hallucinations and file truncations.
 - **Edit buttons**
-  - Hovering over your message shows a pencil icon to edit if you weren't satisfied with the AI response.
+  - Not satisfied with the AI response?
+Hovering over your message shows a pencil icon to edit.
   - Hovering over a code block shows a pencil icon on top, to make small changes to the AI output.
 - **Image button**
-  - Send images and screenshots along with your message to help describe your request (Claude only).
+  - Send images and screenshots along with your message to help describe your issue (Claude only).
 - **Tips link**
   - Click "Tips >" underneath the input box to see helpful prompts to add to your message.
-  - These show best practices we've found to help debug and problem solve.
+  - These show best practices to help debug and problem solve.
-  - Click on a prompt to append to your message.
 - **Context Validation**:
   - Review `project-content.txt` to ensure critical files are included in the AI context.
   - For large projects, manage context size by editing context settings to only include relevant paths.